AmanPathakGitHub/MarioKartAI/README.md

  - Bizhawk Emulator

 ## How to run

-## BIHAWK CONFIG.INI
-changed DispMethod from 2 to 0

 **Make sure to Configure the Launch settings in the `settings.cfg` file first**

  - `EMUHAWK_FILEPATH` - File path to the Bizhawk emulator